Oswatik/GO-SERVER/README.md

+# Golang Server

     A Basic Golang Server is here to be your server base model

 *Project Workflow*